bodo-ai/Bodo/benchmarks/nyc_taxi/modin-ray/README.md

 # Installation

 Ensure that you have a python environment with Modin/Ray installed.
-For convenience, you can use `env.yml` which includes all of the packages needed for running this benchmark.
+For convenience, you can use `env.yml` which includes all of the packages needed to run this benchmark.

 ``` shell
 conda env create -f env.yml
 conda activate benchmark_modin
 ```

-You will also need to set your aws credentials which can be done by running `aws configure`
+You will also need to set your AWS credentials which can be done by running `aws configure`.

-Refer to the [Modin documentation](https://modin.readthedocs.io/en/0.20.1/getting_started/quickstart.html) for more information about installation.
+You can refer to the [Modin documentation](https://modin.readthedocs.io/en/0.20.1/getting_started/quickstart.html) for more information about installation.

 # Running the benchmark

-This script will setup the ray cluster, submit the benchmark job, and shutdown the cluster.
-This script can take up to an hour to run.
+This script will set up a Ray cluster, submit the benchmark jobs, and shutdown the cluster, which can take up to an 3 hours to run.

 ```shell
 ./run.sh